DetailCLIP: Injecting Image Details into CLIP's Feature Space: Methodology

 \subsection{Model \& Loss}

-In this subsection, we propose a fusion model and a proxy loss.
-Assuming the patch selection method is determined, we extract features from each image patch and use CLIP prompts to convert all class labels into sentences, extracting features for each sentence.
-This section focuses on fusing multiple patch features into a single feature and utilizing the image-agnostic text feature as a proxy for injecting detailed information.
-The framework's overview architecture is depicted in Figure \ref{fig:loss}.
+We propose a fusion model and a proxy loss to merge multiple features from pre-generated image patches into a single, detail-rich vector.
+Our model uses image-agnostic text features, derived from class prompts, as a proxy to guide the fusion process and inject detailed information.
+The overall framework is depicted in Figure \ref{fig:loss}.